-From the architect.
+Text description provided by the architects.
 Located at the edge of the Core Heritage Zone of the UNESCO World Heritage city of Georgetown, this multi-functional arts space and lodging house is converted from a late 19th century 2-storey Straits Chinese shophouse.

 The design aspires to bring together the past and present by inserting an entirely new 3-storey steel pavilion at the rear of the typical long and narrow shophouse site while preserving the front block with its historical street façade and original timber floor structure.

 Having been used as a warehouse, the back of the house was much deteriorated and modified, justifying its complete rebuilding.
 The old timber joists were salvaged and recycled to replace worn-down timber elements at the front section.

 A distinguishing feature of this existing shophouse is its long narrow tapering site resulting in a narrow gap with its neighbour.
 The design exploited this as an opportunity to insert a narrow light well along the entire length of the building, thus bringing in daylight and natural ventilation into the typically dark and brooding interiors of most shophouses.